If you want to grow as an artist when your subject of choice is the human form, then you must learn how to practice drawing anatomy.

 Then, look at photos of people making different faces.
 Or, better yet, look at a live model making different faces.
 Then you will have a decent foundation to build on, giving you the insight you need to create realistic expressions.

-You should also spend time people watching.
-Just watching how people act in daily life can help provide you with understanding how different facial expressions convey different emotions.
+You should also spend time people-watching.
+Watching how people act daily helps you understand how facial expressions convey emotions.

 Anatomy Drawing Tips: Draw From A Real Physical Model Or Body

-Have you ever seen an artist mannequin?
+Have you ever seen an artist’s mannequin?
 Of course, you have.
-If you are an artist, you have undoubtedly seen an artist mannequin.
+If you are an artist, you have undoubtedly seen an artist’s mannequin.

-But is an artist mannequin a substitute for a live model, or even a photograph?
+But is an artist mannequin a substitute for a live model or even a photograph?
 No. Not at all.
-A mannequin is pieces of wood that have joints in them so you can pose them in different positions.
+A mannequin is a piece of wood with joints so you can pose them in different positions.

 A live model, or a photo, is a real human figure that you can look at for reference.
 There really is no comparison.